oleone/puc-arq-app-moveis-coin-pwa/README.md

-# A simple PWA created by PUC Minas
+# A simple PWA created for the Mobile Application Architecture course